wavefrontHQ/docs/pages/doc/tracing_basics.md

 ### Create a Sampling Policy

 Our intelligent sampling algorithm reduces the volume of ingested traces.
 The goals of intelligent sampling are to retain traces that are likely to be informative.
 But sometimes intelligent sampling discards traces that you want to keep.
-You can [create a sampling policy](trace_sampling_policies.html) to fine-tune intelligent sampling and let the Wavefront service know that you want to keep certain spans.
+You can [create a sampling policy](trace_sampling_policies.html) to fine-tune intelligent sampling and let the Operations for Applications service know that you want to keep certain spans.

 ![Shows a screenshot of the sampling polices user interface](images/tracing_sampling_policies.png)